ballerina-platform/module-ballerina-email/ballerina/Package.md

 ## Package Overview

-This module provides APIs to perform email operations such as sending and reading emails using the SMTP, POP3, and IMAP4 protocols.
+This package provides APIs to perform email operations such as sending and reading emails using the SMTP, POP3, and IMAP4 protocols.

 ### Client

-This module supports the following three client types.
+This package supports the following three client types.

 **email:SmtpClient**: The client, which supports sending an email using the SMTP protocol.